datastax/pulsar-ansible/README.md

 ```
 0) internal facing server ip or hostname
 1) external facing server ip or hostname
   * if empty, the same as the internal facing ip or hostname
 2) server type: what purpose of this host machine in the Pulsar cluster
   in theory, one host machine can be used for multiple purposes (esp for lower environment)
   * possible values: zookeeper, bookkeeper, broker, functions_worker, autorecovery, standAloneClient, adminConsole, heartBeat
+  * use '+' to specify multiple purposes (e.g. zookeeper+bookkeeper+broker)
 3) region name
 4) availability zone name
 5) [broker only] contact point (yes/no): whether to be used as the contact point for a Pulsar client
 6) host machine deployment status.
 Possible values:
-   * (empty value/not set): node either already in the cluster or to be added
+  - (empty value/not set): node either already in the cluster or to be added
-   * 'remove': remove node from the cluster
+   - 'remove': remove node from the cluster
 ```

 An example of a topology raw definition file for a cluster with 3 zookeepers, 3 bookkeepers, and 3 brokers is listed as below: